keptn/lifecycle-toolkit/docs/content/en/docs/implementing/evaluatemetrics.md

 ## Querying Metrics over a Timerange

 You can query metrics over a specified timeframe.
-Let's suppose you mention the `range.interval` field to be `5m`, now the Keptn Metrics Operator would query the metrics for the last 5 minutes which means the
+Let's suppose you set the `range.interval` field to be `3m`, the Keptn Metrics Operator would query the metrics for the last 3 minutes which means the
 `from = currentTime - range.interval` and `to = currentTime`.

+The default value is set to be `5m` if the `range.interval` is not set.

 ```yaml
 apiVersion: metrics.keptn.sh/v1alpha3